Diversity, Equity and Inclusion

 - Retention.
 The goal is to identify how we can recruit and retain a more diverse staff, which includes engagement and inclusivity throughout the entire process.

 The team has immersed themselves in research on the hunt for best practices, both internally and externally, and have familiarized themselves with UNL’s current practices.
-They also will soon distribute a survey to all Student Affairs hiring managers and those who have served on search committees to gather feedback on the processes and experiences in creating a diverse candidate pool and staff.
+A survey was distributed to all Student Affairs hiring managers and those who have served on search committees.
+Feedback was gathered on the processes and experiences in creating a diverse candidate pool and staff.
 When their work is finished, they will provide a final report with recommendations.

 Audit current policies, practices and structural decision-making processes to ensure they promote and provide equitable access to Black students and staff.